gurleendhod/AeroMeet/README.md

 <img src="ReadmeAssets/Notion.png">

 <br>
-I divided entire process into <b>4 sprints (each having the duration of 1 week)</b> as shown in the images below.
+I divided entire process into <b>4 sprints (each having the duration of 1 week)</b> as shown in the image below.
 <br>
 <br>